 CEO and Owner of Birding Ecotours

-Soon after this, Chris came to the realization that the world of academics and lecturing in fact got in the way of his birding, which in turn saw the formation of Birding Ecotours, therefore allowing him to travel the globe and all its eight continents extensively in his ongoing avian pursuit.
+While in Wyoming, Chris came to the realization that the world of academics and lecturing, albeit a rewarding career, in fact got in the way of actual birding, so he founded Birding Ecotours.
+The goal of this decision was to allow him to travel the globe and all its seven continents extensively, in his ongoing avian pursuit.
 Not only has the establishment of the company allowed him to travel but it has also allowed him to make a difference when it comes to bird conservation, with 10% of the company’s annual profits going toward conservation and disadvantaged local communities.
 As Chris always says: “If I am not helping other people less fortunate than myself, and also helping to do my part to slow the extinction of species caused by humans, then what is the point of me being on this planet?”

 Read Chris’ feedback from clients: